Directions 941-637-0077

 Applicants not selected for funding will be notified via email.
 We invite organizations to discuss their application and why it was not selected during a Zoom or phone call.
 Attending our informational sessions and consulting with our grants manager can offer valuable insights into strengthening future applications.

-Will this be the only grant cycle in 2025?
+Will there be another grant cycle in 2025?

 Whitney Stout – Grants Manager